-The South Alouette River historically supported all five species of salmon plus populations of sea-run cutthroat trout, steelhead and resident rainbow trout.
+The South Alouette River historically supported all five species of salmon plus populations of sea-run cutthroat trout, steelhead, sea run bull trout, dolly varden and resident rainbow trout.
 The decline of salmonids in the South Alouette River watershed was due, in part, to extensive development beginning in the late 1800s.
 The watershed was previously logged and land use has been dominated by agricultural development (including diking and draining of the tidal estuary), gravel mining, and currently, urban development.
-In 1925-1926 the Burrard Power and Light Co., a wholly owned subsidiary of the BC Electric Railway Co., built a low-head earth fill dam at the outlet of Alouette Lake.
+In 1924-1926 the Burrard Power and Light Co., a wholly owned subsidiary of the BC Electric Railway Co., built a low-head earth fill dam at the outlet of Alouette Lake.
 This dam has had two major persistent effects on salmon populations in the South Alouette River.
 Because no provision for fish passage was called for in construction of the dam, all fish species that historically ranged above the dam location were excluded from the upper South Alouette River, Alouette Lake and tributaries.
 In particular, documented spawning populations of sockeye, chinook, coho, and chum salmon, were prevented from entering historical spawning grounds in Alouette Lake and tributaries.
 The second lasting impact has been the severe reduction of flows in the South Alouette River resulting from construction of the dam at the outlet of Alouette Lake and diversion of water from Alouette Lake into the Stave River system (Griffith and Russell 1980).
 As a result of these impacts, Elson (1985) reported that Alouette River populations of chinook, sockeye, and pink salmon were extirpated.

-While the original water license did not require releases through the dam to augment low flows (August to October), in 1971 BC Hydro implemented a minimum flow of 0.06 m3/s at the low-level outlet.
+While the original water license did not require releases through the dam to augment low flows (August to October), in 1971 BC Hydro, at the request of SPEC, the local MLA George Musselium, and DFO implemented a minimum flow of 0.06 m3/s at the low-level outlet, or a minium of .7 cms at the WSC station at 232nd street bridge.
 In 1983, summer mean average flows in the South Alouette River represented 11.5% of the pre-dam construction period (1916-1925).
+Although the agreement of a minium flow of .7 cms at the 232 street bridge, from the period of 1971 to 1985 was rarely met in low flow summer conditions.
 Minimum base flows were gradually increased by BC Hydro and, in 1993, minimum flows through the low-level outlet were set at 0.56 m3/s.
-In September of 1995, minimum flows were increased to 2.0 m3/s and subsequently, the Alouette River Water Use Plan (WUP) was implemented (BC Hydro 1996).
+In September of 1995, after a interm agree with ARMS, Katzie First Nation and the District of Maple Ridge and BC Hydro, minimum flows were increased to 2.0 m3/s and subsequently, the Alouette River Water Use Plan (WUP) was implemented (BC Hydro 1996).
 The South Alouette River WUP required BC Hydro to release full pipe at the dam's low-level outlet.
 Full pipe release at the low-level outlet varies between 1.98 and 2.97 m3/s depending on lake elevation (C. Lamont, BC Hydro, Power Facilities, Burnaby, B.C., pers. comm.).

 Fisheries agencies have also implemented rehabilitation measures.
 In 1938, the British Columbia Fish & Wildlife Branch began to stock the Alouette River with eyed steelhead eggs.
 Since 1979, MOE has annually stocked the South Alouette River with steelhead smolts and anadromous cutthroat smolts (Hamilton 1993).
 The DFO Salmonid Enhancement Program (SEP) has funded the Alouette River Hatchery Project since 1979 and is operated by the staff of the FRCC and ARMS.
-Currently, the FRCC-ARMS hatchery annually stocks chinook fry as well as coho fry and smolts and steelhead smolts (see Section 2.6 Hatchery Stocking Program).
+Currently, the FRCC-ARMS Community hatchery annually stocks chinook fry as well as coho fry and smolts and steelhead smolts and cutthrout trout (see Section 2.6 Hatchery Stocking Program).